Prag8855/aab/content/guides/berlin-auslanderbehorde-appointment.md

 Your residence permit is a plastic card, not a sticker in your passport.
 Your address is written on the card.
 If you move to another address, they will update your residence permit during the *[[Anmeldung]]*.
 They just put a sticker with your new address on your residence permit.

+After you receive your plastic residence permit, [activate your eAT](#activate-your-eid).

 ### If your application is rejected

 If some documents are missing, they will give you a new appointment in a few days.
 This gives you time to get the missing documents and apply again.